North Central Conference (Iowa)

-The North Central Conference (NCC) is an eight-team high school athletic conference based in North Central Iowa.
+The North Central Conference (NCC) is a twelve-team high school athletic conference based in North Central Iowa.
 The conference's membership is 3A (Iowa's second largest classification of schools), 2A, and sometimes even 1A (Iowa's smallest classification of schools).
 The conference dates to 1930 and has a long tradition together and many intense rivalries.

 For many years, the North Central Conference was an eight-team league.
 Schools from Algona, Clarion, Clear Lake, Eagle Grove, Hampton, Humboldt, Iowa Falls, and Webster City competed in the conference.
 In the 1980s, Hampton and Clarion both began whole grade-sharing with smaller neighboring districts (Dumont and Goldfield, respectively).
 The districts reorganized into Hampton–Dumont and Clarion–Goldfield, respectively.

 In 1993–94, the league expanded to include two of the region's strongest Catholic schools: Bishop Garrigan of Algona and St. Edmond of Fort Dodge.

 Iowa Falls and Alden began whole grade-sharing in 2004, as did Clarion–Goldfield and Dows in 2005.
 Clarion–Goldfield and Dows consolidated into Clarion–Goldfield–Dows in 2014.

 Humboldt and Twin Rivers began whole grade-sharing in 2012.
 Algona and Titonka began whole grade-sharing in 2012 and consolidated in 2014, and Lu Verne began whole grade-sharing with Algona in 2015.
 Webster City and Northeast Hamilton will begin a whole grade-sharing agreement in 2015 as well.

 Despite the deep roots the member schools have with the conference, the disparity in the size of conference schools has recently become a pressing issue for league members.
 CAL (in Latimer) is looking at potentially beginning whole grade-sharing with Hampton–Dumont in 2018.

 In October 2012, Bishop Garrigan Catholic looked at moving to the North Iowa Conference.
 In December 2012, NIC accepted Bishop Garrigan's request to join their conference and the move became official in 2014.